 Also known as e-cigarettes, e-cigs, electronic nicotine delivery systems, vaporizer cigarettes, and vape pens, they are marketed as a way to stop or cut down on smoking.

 E-cigarettes have been taken up by millions around the world since they first appeared on the Chinese market in 2004.
+In 2016, 3.2 percent of adults in the United States were using them.

 - E-cigarettes aim to resemble cigarettes, but without burning tobacco.